feiye-vims/schism-tut/docs/share-your-own-tutorials.md

 ```

 Then do the following:
-1. In addition to setting the  title and nav_order, set "has_children: true" at the beginning of "your_tutorial.md".
+1. Set title.
+No need to worry about the "nav_order".
+Set "has_children: true" at the beginning of "your_tutorial.md".
 For example,
 ```markdown
 ---
 layout: default